Cryptonews Rewind 2019: Q4 - China, War of Money, IPOs & Arrests

 We're excited to see what stories the world of crypto will produce in 2020 for us to write for you to read.
 Happy New Year!

-What other news from the first quarter you would like to add to this list?
+What other news from the fourth quarter you would like to add to this list?
 Let us know in the comments below.

 Cryptonews Rewind 2019: Q3 - The Return of Bears and Growing Adoption